naveengoyal1503/autoplugin-ai/plugins/AffiliateDeal_Booster/README.md

 # AffiliateDeal Booster

 ## Description

-AffiliateDeal Booster is a unique WordPress plugin designed to automatically aggregate and display highly relevant affiliate coupons and deals from multiple networks.
-It provides seamless integration with your site, enabling you to increase affiliate conversions with minimal manual effort.
-Track user clicks on deals to optimize your affiliate marketing strategy.
+AffiliateDeal Booster is a WordPress plugin designed to dynamically generate and display exclusive, personalized affiliate coupon deals for your visitors.
+By showing relevant, attractive discounts from various affiliate partners based on visitor browsing behavior (simulated here by random selection), it helps maximize affiliate conversions and increase revenue.

 ## Features
+- Dynamically display an exclusive coupon offer from multiple affiliate networks

-- Auto-fetch and display affiliate coupons based on your settings
+- Simple shortcode `[affiliate_deal_booster]` to display deals anywhere on your site
-- Customizable number of deals to show via shortcode
-- Click tracking for all affiliate links using AJAX
-- Easy to configure API key for sourcing deals (mock/demo included)
-- Lightweight and self-contained single PHP file plugin
-- Shortcode `[affiliate_deals]` for embedding deals list anywhere
+- Personalized deal selection logic (randomized for basic version)
+- Clean, responsive styling for deal widget
-- Freemium-ready for advanced features and analytics (planned)
+- Freemium design allowing expansion with advanced targeting and analytics

 ## Installation

-1. Download the `affiliate-deal-booster.php` plugin file.
+1. Download the plugin file.
+2. In your WordPress admin, navigate to Plugins > Add New > Upload Plugin.
-2. Upload the file to your WordPress site's `/wp-content/plugins/` directory.
+3. Upload the `affiliate-deal-booster.php` file and click "Install Now".
-3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Go to **Settings > AffiliateDeal Booster** to enter your API key and configure display options.
+4. Activate the plugin.

 ## Setup

-- Enter your affiliate coupon API key to enable dynamic deal fetching (the current version uses static sample data).
-- Set how many deals you want displayed via shortcode.
+- Insert the shortcode `[affiliate_deal_booster]` in any post, page, or widget area where you want the deal to appear.
+- Customize affiliate deals by editing the `$affiliates` array inside the plugin PHP file (for developers).

 ## Usage

-- To display the affiliate deal list, add the shortcode `[affiliate_deals]` to any post, page, or widget supporting shortcodes.
-- The deals will show as clickable titles with descriptions.
+- Place shortcode to showcase personalized affiliate deals and coupon codes.
-- Clicks on the links are tracked to monitor performance.
+- Encourage visitors to click on the deals to boost affiliate sales.

-## Changelog

-### 1.0
-- Initial release with static deal aggregation and click tracking.

-## FAQ
+## Premium Plans

-**Q: How do I get the API key?**
-A: This demo uses static data.
-For real use, integrate with your affiliate networks providing coupon APIs.

-**Q: Can I customize link style?**
-A: Yes, you can style via CSS targeting `.adb-deal-list` and `.adb-deal-link` classes.

-**Q: Is this plugin free?**
-A: Current version is free with basic features.
-Premium with analytics and automation planned.
+The free version uses simple randomization.
+Premium plans will offer:
+- Advanced visitor behavior tracking for tailored deals
+- Integration with affiliate network APIs for real-time coupon updates
+- Detailed analytics dashboard to track clicks and conversions
+- Ability to add custom coupon codes and affiliate URLs via admin UI

+Leverage AffiliateDeal Booster to drive affiliate revenue effectively by optimizing which deals are shown to which visitors with minimal setup.